HamadTria/Projet-de-programmation-CMI/README.md

 ### Installation

-To install and set up the app follow these steps:
+To install and set up the app:

 1. Clone the repo
    ```sh